Amazon to bring 1-day delivery to Prime members

 In some other countries, such as the U.K., Prime members are already offered one-day shipping.

-Brian Olsavsky, Amazon's chief financial officer, said the company is well equipped to offer one day shipping, since it has spent more than 20 years adding warehouses around the country where orders are packed and shipped.
+Brian Olsavsky, Amazon.com Inc.'s chief financial officer, said the Seattle company is equipped to offer one-day shipping, since it has spent more than 20 years adding warehouses around the country where orders are packed and shipped.

-Amazon has also been delivering more packages itself instead of relying on UPS, the post office and other carriers.
+Amazon has also been delivering more packages itself, rather than relying on UPS, the post office and other carriers.
 It has expanded its fleet of jets, has plans to open package sorting hubs at two airports and launched a program last year that allows contractors around the country to deliver Amazon packages in vans stamped with the Amazon smile logo.

 Contact Joseph Pisani at http://twitter.com/josephpisani